davidbowland/form-submit/README.md

       *includes user assistance*
    * `radio` - Radio button group that requires a selection

+* `data-form-submit-optional`
+   * `digits` - Field assists users by allowing only digits
+   * `number` - Field assists users by allowing digits with optional decimal and optional leading negative
+   * `currency` - Field assists users by allowing digits with required decimal followed by two digits and optional leading negative
+   * `phone` - Field users by allowing ten digits in the format `(000)000-0000`
+   * `zip` - Field users by allowing five digits in the format `00000`
+   * `timestamp` - Field users by allowing a timestamp in the format `mm/dd/yyyy HH24:MM:SS.MS`
+   * `date-mmddyyyy` - Field users by allowing a date in the format `mm/dd/yyyy`
+   * `date-yyyymmdd` - Field users by allowing a date in the format `yyyy-mm-dd`
+   * `time` - Field users by allowing a time in the format `HH24:MM`

 * `data-form-submit-error-msg`
    * (any string) Message to display when `data-form-submit-required` or `data-form-submit-regex` fails